Last Modified Date: August 07, 2014

 Output: Industry output is measured as an annual-weighted index of the changes in the various products

 or services (in real terms) provided for sale outside the industry.
-Real industry output is derived by
+Real industry output is usually derived

-using data from the economic censuses and annual surveys of the U.S. Census Bureau, U.S. Department of
+from the economic censuses and annual surveys of the U.S. Census Bureau, U.S. Department of

 Commerce, together with information on price changes primarily from BLS.
+Other data sources include

-Employment Statistics (CES) survey.
-The CES provides monthly data on the number of total and nonsupervisory
+survey and the Current Population Survey (CPS).
+CES data on the number of total and nonsupervisory

-worker jobs held by wage and salary workers in nonfarm establishments, as well as data
+worker jobs held by wage and salary workers in nonfarm establishments are supplemented with CPS

-industry.
-CES and CPS data are supplemented or further disaggregated for some industries using data from
+some industries, employment and hours data are supplemented or further disaggregated using data from

-the BLS Quarterly Census of Employment and Wages (QCEW), the Census Bureau, or other
+the BLS Quarterly Census of Employment and Wages (QCEW), the Census Bureau, or other sources.

 Unit Labor Costs: Unit labor costs represent the cost of labor required to produce one unit of output.